Curated OER

 What is Different?

-For this visual interpretation worksheet, students look at the top and bottom pictures.
+In this visual interpretation worksheet, pupils look at the top and bottom pictures.
 Students find one thing that is different in the bottom picture and circle that item.